GiovineItalia/Gadfly.jl/README.md

 ### Statistics

-Statistics are functions taking as input one or more aesthetics, operating on those values, then outputing one or more aesthetic.
+Statistics are functions taking as input one or more aesthetics, operating on those values, then output to one or more aesthetic.
 For example, drawing of boxplots typically uses the boxplot statistic (Stat.boxplot) that takes as input the `x` and `y` aesthetic, and outputs the middle, and upper and lower hinge, and upper and lower fence aesthetics.